Root-Studios/Root-Altay/docker/README.md

 - `/data` is a read-write data directory where PocketMine stores all data in.
 	This includes PocketMine config files, player data, worlds and plugin config files/data.
 - `/plugins` is a read-only data directory where PocketMine loads plugins from.

+## Advanced usage: Passing args to PocketMine-MP.phar inside the container
+The `POCKETMINE_ARGS` environment variable will be passed to `PocketMine-MP.phar` when run.

 ## Building this image
 The Dockerfile requires a build-arg `GIT_HASH` to fill the git hash metadata when building `PocketMine-MP.phar`.